bhdz/glaslang/README.md

      you can speak like this:

         why: cookie jar ~ empty: -> cookie monster  ~ why: "?"
-        > cookie_monster.why(cookie_jar.empty()).why("?")
+        #> cookie_monster.why(cookie_jar.empty()).why("?")

-    In fact, Glas is hardly a computer language at all!
+    In fact, Glas is hardly a computer language at all.
 It's more like training wheels for the machine to understand common English language.

-    I would be totaly surprised if Glas *doesn't* become THE most popular language for teaching.
-Yeah.
-Teach the kid to form sentences in pure English and then juuust help him/her with Glasification of the sentence!
+    I would be surprised if Glas doesn't become one of the most popular languages for teaching.
+Teach the kid to form sentences in pure English and then simply help him/her with Glasification of the sentence.

     Like this:
      "Petar went for a banana, a pear, a big orange, and carried them in a basket home"

-    Check this learning process out ;)

     Petar went for a banana, a pear, a big orange, and carried them in a basket home